Why Are the ARIMA and SARIMA not Sufficient

-\begin{theorem} The nature of $L$-lag seasonal difference operator (L-SDO) is actually a comb digital filter that denies some frequency components with $w = 2k\pi/L, k = 0,1,2,...$.
-Since the seasonal components (namely periodic components) with period $L$ has period $L$ in its spectra as well, meaning the frequencies of seasonal components are $w = 2k\pi/L, k = 0,1,2,...,L-1$, the $L$-lag difference operator makes sense to regularize a irrational-spectra wide-sense stationary stochastic process. \end{theorem} \proof{Proof of Theorem \ref{thm:SARIMA}.} The transfer function of the $L$-lag seasonal difference operator is given as
+\begin{theorem} The nature of $L$-lag seasonal difference operator (L-SDO) is actually a comb digital filter that denies some frequency components with $w = 2k\pi/L, k = 0,1,2,...,L-1$.
+Since the seasonal components (namely periodic components) with period $L$ has period $L$ in its spectra as well (meaning the frequencies of seasonal components are $w = 2k\pi/L, k = 0,1,2,...,L-1$, see Discrete Fourier Series \cite{diniz2010digital}) the $L$-lag difference operator makes sense to make stationary a non-stationary (in the mean sense) stochastic process. \end{theorem} \begin{proof} The transfer function of the $L$-lag seasonal difference operator is given as

 and the amplitude-frequency response is as